 The Corporate Secretary will forward the email communication to the appropriate director(s) named.
+The Corporate Secretary may elect not to forward communications that she believes are: (i) a commercial, charitable or other solicitation; (ii) a Regular executive sessions of independent directors.
+Our independent directors have met and will continue to meet in regularly scheduled executive sessions without management present.
+The NYSE requires our independent directors to meet in executive session at least once a year.
+Under the Board's own policy, our independent directors meet in executive session at least quarterly.
+The Presiding Director leads these executive sessions.

-The Corporate Secretary may elect not to forward communications that she believes are: (i) a commercial, charitable, or other solicitation; (ii) a complaint about PNC products or services that would be customarily handled in the ordinary course of business; (iii) abusive, improper, or otherwise irrelevant to the Board's duties and responsibilities; or (iv) subject to the policies or procedures that specify the proper handling of a communication that addresses such subject matter.
+complaint about PNC products or services that would be customarily handled in the ordinary course of business; (iii) abusive, improper or otherwise irrelevant to the Board's duties and responsibilities; or (iv) subject to the policies or procedures that specify the proper handling of a communication that addresses such subject matter.

-The Corporate Secretary will not open the written communication addressed to the Board, any director (including the Presiding Director) or group of directors, the non-management or independent directors as a group, or any Board committee.
+The Corporate Secretary will not open the written communication sent to the above P.O.
+Box if it is addressed to the Board, any director (including the Presiding Director) or group of directors, the non-management or independent directors as a group, or any Board committee.
 The Corporate Secretary will forward the communication to the Presiding Director who will determine how to respond.
-Depending on the content, the Presiding Director may forward the communication to a PNC employee, a third party, another director, a Board committee, or the full Board.
+Depending on the content, the Presiding Director may forward the communication to a PNC employee, a third party, another director, a Board committee or the full Board.